Paul Dauenhauer

-Paul Dauenhauer (born 1980), a chemical engineer and MacArthur Fellow, is the Lanny & Charlotte Schmidt Professor at the University of Minnesota (UMN).
+Paul Dauenhauer (born 1980), a chemical engineer and MacArthur Fellow, is the Lanny and Charlotte Schmidt Professor at the University of Minnesota.
 He is recognized for his research in catalysis science and engineering, especially, his contributions to the understanding of the catalytic breakdown of cellulose to renewable chemicals, the invention of oleo-furan surfactants, and the development of catalytic resonance theory and programmable catalysts.

 Early life and education

 Paul Dauenhauer was born in 1980 in Texas, US, and was raised in Wisconsin Rapids, Wisconsin, attending Lincoln High School.
 He received his bachelor's degree in chemical engineering and chemistry at the University of Wisconsin, Madison in 2004.
-Working under the supervision of Lanny Schmidt at the University of Minnesota, Dauenhauer received his Ph.D. in chemical engineering in 2008 from the Department of Chemical Engineering & Materials Science.
+Working under the supervision of Lanny Schmidt at the University of Minnesota, Dauenhauer received his PhD in chemical engineering in 2008 from the Department of Chemical Engineering & Materials Science.
 His dissertation described the development of reactive flash volatilization and was titled "Millisecond autothermal catalytic reforming of carbohydrates for synthetic fuels by reactive flash volatilization".